How to Flash Stock ROM on Samsung Devices using Odin Tool

 6: Transfer the Samsung firmware file to Odin

-- Next, extract the downloaded ZIP file you will see the files in the format of “.tar.md5”.
+- Next, extract the downloaded ZIP file you will see the data in the format of “.tar.md5”.

 - Now, click on AP in Odin and select the .tar.md5 firmware file.